jordan-yee/kakoune-plugin-quick-dev/README.md

          echo 'hello world, reloaded!'
    }
    ```
-4. [optional] Go back to the file you were originally working on with `ga`.
+4. (Re-)Load your prototype kakscript with `<space>qr`.
-5. Load your prototype kakscript with `,qr`.
+5. [optional] Go back to the file you were originally working on with `ga`.
-6. Immediately test your changes in the original context from which you had the idea.
+6. Immediately test your changes in the original context in which you had the idea.
    ```
    :quick-dev-hello-world
    # => hello world, reloaded!